orangespaceman/training-notes/php.md

 </form>
 ```

-There are two important attributes on a form: action and method:
+There are two important attributes on a form: `action` and `method`:

 #### Action